rventuradiaz/c-movie-ratings/docs/design.md

 FR-05: Select the most reliable movie's genre\
 FR-06: Calculate C-Rating using total ratings, and ratings by category\
 FR-07: Expose C-Movie ratings as a web application accessible through an REST API.\
+A reference to requirements can be found at [Codebyte](coderbyte-project.pdf)

 ### Non-functional